snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/package-features/passthrough-fields/index.md

     snowplow__view_passthroughs: ['contexts_my_entity_1']
 ```

-Note that how to extract a field from your context column will depend on your warehouse (see our [querying guide](/docs/storing-querying/querying-data/index.md?warehouse=snowflake#entities) for more information), and you are unable to use dbt macros in this variable.
-For the users table, any basic field will have `first_` or `last_` prefixed to the field name automatically to avoid clashes, however if you are using the SQL approach, you will need to add these prefixes as part of your alias.
+Note that how to extract a field from your context column will depend on your warehouse (see our [querying guide](/docs/storing-querying/querying-data/index.md#entities) for more information), and you are unable to use dbt macros in this variable.
+For first/last variables, any basic field will have `first_` or `last_` prefixed to the field name automatically to avoid clashes, however if you are using the SQL approach, you will need to add these prefixes as part of your alias.

+## Usage Notes

+Which event the field(s) are taken from depends on the derived table for example in the Views table in the Unified package the the field value from the `page_view` event itself, _not_ the pings.

+A general rule of thumb is that the field comes from the *first* event of that type at that table level.
+If you are unsure, you can always check the [configuration page](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-configuration/index.md) for the variable description or the model sql.

+As mentioned, the fields are passed through _as is_, which means it is not currently possible aggregate the value of a field across a page view or session as we do some other fields in the table.
+In the case where this is required you should use the [custom aggregations](/docs/modeling-your-data/modeling-your-data-with-dbt/package-features/custom-aggregations/index.md) if that is supported by the package, or build a [custom model](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md).

 :::caution